Ahmedsaed/100-days-of-code/README.md

 ### Day 11: February 5, 2022
 **Progress:**
 - Completed the CSS crash course that I started on Day 10
-- Enrolled in a 7-hour JS course (on Scimba) and completed it (Because I was familiar with about 50% of the course material)
+- Enrolled in a 7-hour JS course (on Scrimba) and completed it (Because I was familiar with about 50% of the course material)
-- Enrolled in a 1-hour EC6 course (on Scimba) and completed it
+- Enrolled in a 1-hour EC6 course (on Scrimba) and completed it

-**Thoughts:** I really like the Scimba website, it makes learning much more easy and fun
+**Thoughts:** I really like the Scrimba website, it makes learning much more easy and fun

 ### Day 10: February 4, 2022
 **Progress:**
 - I enrolled in a CSS crash course
 - I also solved  some advent of code puzzles

-**Thoughts:** I originally wanted to take a course on web3, however in the first lecture of the course there was a recommendation about a another frontend course in Scimba (like a pre-request).
+**Thoughts:** I originally wanted to take a course on web3, however in the first lecture of the course there was a recommendation about a another frontend course in Scrimba (like a pre-request).

-The moment I entered the Scimba website, I fell in love with it and decided to take a couple more courses on web-development.
+The moment I entered the Scrimba website, I fell in love with it and decided to take a couple more courses on web-development.

 So.
 Here I am enrolled in a crash course on HTML and CSS and planning to take 3 more courses (the first on JavaScript, the second on EC6, and the last on ReactJS)